SENPAI-Molecular-Dynamics/SENPAI/README.md

 # SENPAI - Simplified Evolutive N-body Processing and Analytics for Integration

 SENPAI is a molecular dynamics (MD) simulation software aimed at simulating organic systems.
-It handles electrostatic, Van der Waals, and covalent interactions.
+It handles  the following interractions:

+- Covalence (as undamped Newtonian harmonic oscillators)

+- Bond angles (by enforcing atomic orbital hybridisation via angular undamped Newtonian harmonic oscillators)

+- Electrostatics (treating atoms as point charges)

+- Van der Waals (by analytically differentiating the Lennard-Jones potential function)

+# Cool features

+- Unlimited portability: SENPAI does not require any library, and is 100% compliant with the C99 standard. **SENPAI could run on a Roomba**.

+- Efficient computing model: the **Optimized Numerical Integration / Classical Harmonics and N-body** (ONI/CHaN) model was tailored for SENPAI over months of work.
+Inspired by the AMBER family of force fields, it allows SENPAI to compute forces with unprecedented efficiency.

+- No potentials: Traditional MD simulators compute a particle's total potential and numerically differentiate it to compute the applied force.
+SENPAI analytically solves for the force vector, resulting in an extreme speed-up.

+- Tunable thermodynamics: Efficiently write scripts to run simulations with various thermodynamical settings and analyse the impact of the system's surroundings on its evolution.

+- Render as `.xyz`: Keep it simple.
+Simulations are rendered using the `.xyz` format, and can be directly visualized with software like VMD.

-## Compilation
+## Installation

-Compilation is achieved using the provided makefile.
+On UNIX systems, compilation is achieved using the provided makefile.
 No additional software is required.

+` git clone https://github.com/Garuda1/senpai && cd senpai && make`

 ## Usage